-ACT Math sub score of 20 or higher and "C" or higher in high school Precalculus or Calculus or ACCUPLACER AAF 276-300
+ACT Math sub score of 20 or higher and "C" or higher in high school Precalculus or Calculus

 Placement criteria are subject to change.

 Students must meet the established college placement criteria prior to enrolling in Dual Enrollment for Dual Credit coursework.